mapbox/mapbox-plugins-android/README.md

 2. Open up your application's `build.gradle`
 3. Make sure that your project's `minSdkVersion` is at API 15 or higher
 4. Under dependencies, add a new build rule for the latest plugin version you are trying to use.
-5. Click the Sync Project with Gradle Files near the toolbar in Studio.

 ```gradle
 repositories {
   mavenCentral()